ArNeo-VR/EDVA/Commands/README.md

 ~~## ED 3.7 [Camera]~~
 ## EDVA - Commands - ED 3.7 [Elite MainMenu]
 **Continue [solo, open, arena, training]** : Activates the action and goes to the menus and activates.
-~~require that the cursor is set at the "Conintue" button of the main menu.~~ **Center** : Centers mousecursor, stops ship from turning.
+*require that the cursor is set at the "Conintue" button of the main menu.*

 **Elite Menu** : Goes to the in game menu.
 **Elite Audio [;Sound Effects; Music; Voice; Ship; Ships Voice; Playlist; Playlist; Galnet]** : Goes to Elite Settings Audio